MJoergen/ym2151_old/Design_Notes.md

 So let's start with the Nexys 4 DDR board.
 The audio output is a single bit from the FPGA, which is passed through a 4th-order low pass filter at 15 kHz.
-So to synthesize an audio signal, Pulse Density Modulation can be used.
-In this approach the output bit rapidly switches on and off, and the low pass filter will then smooth out this digital signal, essentially removing all the high frequency components.
+So to synthesize an audio signal, Pulse Width Modulation can be used.
+In this approach the output bit is a single full-height digital pulse, but with a width proportional to the analog value.
+The low-pass filter will then smooth out this digital signal, essentially removing all the high frequency components.

-The switching rate of the PDM signal should be as high as possible, and for convenience I have chosen to use the FPGA input clock of 100 MHz.

 ## Pulse Width Modulation